Code-Institute-Submissions/dawnmanning/README.md

 # Lunar Records

-I was the owner of a  music school for a number of years, mainly for voice development.I worked with many recording studios and created albums for my students.
+I was the owner of a  music school for a number of years, mainly for voice development.
+I worked with many recording studios and created albums for my students.
 I always thought that the music industry was unfair as they own the rights of the artists music.
 I wanted to create a record label that did not take ownership of artists music and that also was a one stop shop for musicians who are looking to get their music out into the public arena.

 ## UX

 Lunar Records is a record comapany that signs artist/singers.
 There are four pages on the website- Home, About, Sign Me and Contact.
 The website allows artists to sign up(sign me).
-The website provides a one stop shop for artists which includes digital marketing,uploads artits music to streaming sites, provides artits with links to recording studios and video creators.
+The website provides a one stop shop for artists which includes digital marketing, uploads artits music to streaming sites, provides artits with links to recording studios and video creators.
 Lunar Records provides a different service as it does not own the rights to the artists music and only takes a small percentage of downloads.(This information is found on the 'about' page)

 - User type-Artist/Performer-who are looking for a Manager-Record Deal-This is so that the artist can achieve a finished piece that can be streamed.